railsadminteam/rails_admin/docs/horizontally-scrolling-table-with-frozen-columns-in-list-view.md

 Now be sure to do whatever else might be required in order to get the custom javascript included in your compiled assets, such as bumping your `Rails.application.config.assets.version` - https://github.com/sferik/rails_admin/issues/738#issuecomment-68483204 - or other things mentioned in that issue.

 Some parts of the above could be achieved by customizing `app/views/rails_admin/main/index.html.haml` and/or adding custom CSS instead of javascript, but that approach would require overriding a rather substantial file, which doesn't lend itself to easily upgrading your gems.
+Comment at https://github.com/sferik/rails_admin/issues/2272 if you think this should be made into a pull request.

 Enjoy!